Spoon River Anthology

-Spoon River Anthology (1915), by Edgar Lee Masters, is a collection of short free verse poems that collectively narrates the epitaphs of the residents of Spoon River, a fictional small town named after the Spoon River, which ran near Masters' home town of Lewistown, Illinois.
+Spoon River Anthology is a 1915 collection of short free verse poems by Edgar Lee Masters.
+The poems collectively narrate the epitaphs of the residents of Spoon River, a fictional small town named after the Spoon River, which ran near Masters's home town of Lewistown, Illinois.
 The aim of the poems is to demystify rural and small town American life.
-The collection includes 212 separate characters, in all providing 244 accounts of their lives, losses, and manner of death.
-Many of the poems contain cross-references that create an unabashedly candid tapestry of the community.
+The collection includes 212 separate characters, in all providing 244 accounts of their lives, losses, and manners of death.
+Many of the poems contain cross-references that create a candid tapestry of the community.
 The poems originally were published in 1914 in the St. Louis, Missouri, literary journal Reedy's Mirror, under the pseudonym Webster Ford.

 Content

 The first poem serves as an introduction: